aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 Your cluster will be empty by default.
 To add a default database upon construction, specify the `defaultDatabaseName` attribute.

-### Enabling S3 integration to a cluster
+### Enabling S3 integration to a cluster (non-serverless Aurora only)

 To enable S3 integration on a clustered database, set an IAM role with the required S3 policies to the s3ImportRole property.
 Remember to also set this role as the aws_default_s3_role, aurora_load_from_s3_role and/or aurora_select_into_s3_role in the cluster's parameter group.

+Read more about loading data from S3 [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.LoadFromS3.html).

+Read more about saving data into S3 [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.SaveIntoS3.html).

 ```ts
 const cluster = new DatabaseCluster(this, 'Database', {